Aiwariur/markdown-site/content/pages/about.md

 ## Features

+**Themes and UI:**

 - Four theme options (dark, light, tan, cloud)
+- Font switcher (serif, sans, monospace) with localStorage persistence
 - Mobile menu with hamburger navigation on smaller screens
+- Image lightbox for full-screen image viewing when clicked
+- Scroll-to-top button with configurable threshold

+**Content and navigation:**

+- Sidebar layout for docs-style pages with table of contents
+- Right sidebar with CopyPageDropdown on wide screens
+- Featured section with list/card view toggle and excerpts
+- Dedicated blog page with hero cards and featured rows
+- Tag pages at `/tags/{tag}` with related posts in footer
+- Homepage configuration to use any page or post as homepage

+**Search and discovery:**

 - Full text search with Command+K shortcut
-- Featured section with list/card view toggle and excerpts
-- Logo gallery with clickable links and marquee scroll
-- GitHub contributions graph with year navigation
-- Dedicated blog page with configurable navigation order
-- Real-time analytics at `/stats`
-- RSS feeds and sitemap for SEO
 - Static raw markdown files at `/raw/{slug}.md`
+- RSS feeds (`/rss.xml` and `/rss-full.xml`) and sitemap for SEO
-- API endpoints for AI/LLM access
+- API endpoints for AI/LLM access (`/api/posts`, `/api/export`)
+- HTTP-based MCP server at `/mcp` for AI tool integration (Cursor, Claude Desktop)

+**Sharing and AI integration:**

-- Copy to ChatGPT, Claude, and Perplexity sharing
+- Copy to ChatGPT, Claude, and Perplexity sharing buttons
 - Generate Skill option for AI agent training
 - View as Markdown option in share dropdown

+**Content creation:**

 - Markdown writing page at `/write` with frontmatter reference
-- HTTP-based MCP server at `/mcp` for AI tool integration (Cursor, Claude Desktop)
+- AI Agent chat powered by Anthropic Claude (toggle in Write page or right sidebar)
 - Firecrawl content importer (`npm run import <url>`) for external articles

+**Dashboard and admin:**

+- Dashboard at `/dashboard` for content management and site configuration
+- Posts and pages editor with live preview and frontmatter sidebar
+- Sync commands UI for executing syncs from browser
 - Newsletter management with AgentMail integration and admin UI
+- Real-time analytics at `/stats` with visitor map

+**Newsletter and contact:**

+- Newsletter signup forms on homepage, blog page, and posts
 - Contact forms on pages/posts via frontmatter with AgentMail delivery
+- Email notifications for new subscribers and weekly stats

+**Developer and AI agent support:**

+- CLAUDE.md for Claude Code instructions and workflows
+- AGENTS.md for AI coding agent context (agents.md spec)
+- Skills files in `.claude/skills/` (frontmatter, convex, sync)
+- Sync discovery commands to update AGENTS.md, CLAUDE.md, and llms.txt
+- Optional WorkOS authentication for dashboard access
+- GitHub contributions graph with year navigation
+- Logo gallery with clickable links and static grid or marquee scroll

 ## Who this is for